mathewgeejo/fyugp-GenAI/README.md

 Institutions implementing NEP 2020 reforms

 🤝 Contributing
-Got an idea?
-A dataset?
-A better LLM prompt?
-We'd love your help to shape this into India's smartest student AI tool.
+We welcome contributions to make this India's smartest student AI tool!
+Whether you have:

-bash
-Copy
-Edit
+An innovative idea 💡

+A valuable dataset 📊

+Better LLM prompts ✨

+Here's how to contribute:

-# Fork it 🍴
+Fork the project 🍴

-# Create your feature branch: git checkout -b feature/new-feature
+Create your feature branch:
+git checkout -b feature/new-feature

-# Commit your changes: git commit -am 'Add some feature'
+Commit your changes:
+git commit -am 'Add some feature'

-# Push to the branch: git push origin feature/new-feature
+Push to the branch:
+git push origin feature/new-feature
-# Submit a pull request 🚀
+Submit a pull request 🚀

 📜 License
-MIT License.
-Use it, remix it, make education better.
+Distributed under the MIT License.
+See LICENSE for more information.

-its my first ai full stack projects so yk dont judge
+Its my first AI full stack project so chill out stop judging